jmwoloso/vigilant_lamp/README.md

 ## Code Requirements
 You are required to complete this challenge using Python 3 (version 3.6 or later).
-Within that scope, you are free to use whichever libraries and frameworks allow you to get the job done.
+Within that scope, you are free to use whichever libraries and frameworks available to you to get the job done.

 We will attempt to run your code as-is, so you should include everything we might need (or some mechanism for getting everything we might need) to successfully run your code.

+As a precaution, please scan all code to ensure no malware/virus are included in your code for our safety.
+As a mitigation, please add screen shots to your solutions, if possible.

 ## Evaluation
 For this challenge, _you_ are tasked with selecting the appropriate